badger-99/Hello-world/README.md

 > Write a message to encourage readers to support your project

-If you like this project...
+If you like this project, please give it a star 🤓

 <p align="right">(<a href="#readme-top">back to top</a>)</p>